ReVanced-Extended-Community/Community-Guides/archive/yt-guide.md

 **c)** When you press the download button it will attempt to open [YTDLnis](https://github.com/deniscerri/ytdlnis/releases/latest) to download the media.
 You can check out [this post](https://www.reddit.com/r/revancedapp/comments/xft8vq) for the download links and info of several other downloaders you can use.

 If you want to use a downloader other than YTDLnis, navigate to Settings > ReVanced Extended > Player > Player buttons > External downloader package name.
-Then select the downloader from the list or enter the package name of the downloader, press "OK" and install it if prompted.
+Then, select the downloader from the list or enter the package name of the downloader, press "OK" and install it if prompted.